-The DP (paragraphs 1.15 -1.16) explains that the scope of EFRAG's project is based on the specific questions in the EC's request for advice and that other aspects of the requirements of IFRS 9 on accounting for holdings of equity instruments have not been explored.
+The DP (paragraphs 1.15 - 1.16) explains that the scope of EFRAG's project is based on the specific questions in the EC's request for advice and that other aspects of IFRS 9's requirements on accounting for holdings of equity instruments have not been explored.

-Q8.1 Are there other aspects of the requirements of IFRS 9 on accounting for holdings of equity instruments, in addition to those considered in the DP, which in your view are relevant to the depiction the financial performance of long-term investors?
+Q8.1 Are there other aspects of IFRS 9's requirements on accounting for holdings of equity instruments, in addition to those considered in the DP, which in your view are relevant to the depiction of the financial performance of long-term investors?
 Please explain.